CheesyChocolate/website/content/blog/digital_image_processing_fundamentals/index.md

 ## Question 0x04

-Which of the following is the application of Histogram Equalisation?
+Which of the following is the application of Histogram Equalization?

 1. [ ] Blurring
 2. [ ] Contrast adjustment